SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_Info_On_EWL_-_First_Items_Workflow.md

 ## Configuration

-To use this driver, create a service that uses it as its service definition.
+To use this connector, create a service that uses it as its service definition.
 Then configure the following child elements/parameters:

 - [Sky UK VICC](xref:Connector_help_Sky_UK_VICC)